University of Surrey

 Trainees are expected to travel to placements across the region and travel within placements may also be expected.
 Trainees must be able to arrive at work at 9.00am and move between bases efficiently to meet service needs.

-Consequently, subject to reasonable adjustments in respect of any disability, candidates must possess a full driving licence, valid in the UK (motorcycle licences are not accepted) at the point of interview.
-Candidates must also have the unrestricted use of a car or motorcycle for work
+Consequently, subject to reasonable adjustments in respect of any disability, candidates must possess a valid UK driving licence which allows them to drive a motorised vehicle (including a moped)at the point of interview.
+Candidates must also have the unrestricted use of a car or motorcycle for work.
+Insurance details will need to be provided to the employing Trust when offered a contract.

 Last updated: